alwindoss/gnuhealth/gnuhealth-client/README.rst

 For a system-wide installation (you need to be root)

-  # pip install gnuhealth-client
+  # pip2 install gnuhealth-client

 Alternatively, you can do a local installation :

-  $ pip install --user gnuhealth-client
+  $ pip2 install --user gnuhealth-client

 Technology